cfrg/draft-irtf-cfrg-blind-signatures/draft-wood-cfrg-rsa-blind-signatures.md

 ### Finalize

 ~~~
-rsabssa_sign_finalize(pkS, msg, evaluated_message, inv)
+rsabssa_sign_finalize(pkS, msg_hash, evaluated_message, inv)

 Inputs:
 - pkS, server public key
-- msg, message to be signed, an octet string
-- H, the hash function used to hash the message
+- msg_hash, hash of the message to be signed, using the function H from the blinding step
 - evaluated_message, signed and blinded element, an octet string of length k
 - inv, inverse of the blind, an octet string of length k